 Cryptomeria japonica is Sugi in Japanese and is a monotypic genus in the Cypress family indigenous to Japan.
 It is often called Japanese Cedar and is utilized primarily for construction lumber due to high rigidity and quick drying.
 We specialize in the Hachiro variety used specifically for siding in Western Japan.
 Our Sugi is milled and graded for maximum durability in exterior applications and to showcase the inherently beautiful grain.

 Suyaki is the most traditional and easily recognizable of our yakisugi “shou sugi ban” products.
-Due to the thick, hydrophobic, UV-inhibiting soot layer, Suyaki has the best wood and color longevity as well as incredible fire resistance.
-We apply oil prefinishes to solidify the soot layer, making installation easier, minimizing blemishes, and preventing soot from coming off when touched.
+Due to the thick, hydrophobic, UV-inhibiting soot layer, Suyaki has the best color and wood longevity as well as incredible fire resistance.
+We apply oil prefinishes to solidify the soot layer, minimizing blemishes, making installation easier, and preventing soot from coming off when touched.

 CHARRED SUGI BRUSHED ONCE